Microsoft Azure Logo

 Microsoft Azure Logo 2014-2017

-When the cloud services set was renamed to Microsoft Azure, the checkbox (the main symbol of Windows) disappeared.
-Only the name remained, which was written in the traditional grotesque using blue.
+When the cloud services set was renamed to Microsoft Azure, the checkbox (the main Windows symbol) disappeared.
+Only the name remained, written in the traditional grotesque using blue.

 2017 – 2018